ChethanKacham/ModelEarthProjects/location/README.md

 ## Contribute in our Open WebUI "projects/location" folder

 The "projects/location" folder is where we add extras - we're still perfecting [building locally for deployment](setup).

-To avoid merge errors, if you're making updates in the "src" and "backend" folders, prepend "team-" to the names of the files you've copied and customized.
+To avoid merge errors, if you're making updates in the "src" and "backend" folders, append "-team" to the names of the files you've copied and customized.
+Update our [setup customization](setup/customize) to add and remove code to support our mods.

 TO DO: The html we added in this "projects" fork is breaking the GitHub Docker build.
 Instead try simple edits in our [open-webui-earthscape](https://github.com/earthscape/open-webui-earthscape) fork.
 (Write loren to be added as a contributor.)